shawnshuailin/osgAndroidBuildScript/README.md

 export your ANDROID_NDK (e.g. export ANDROID_NDK=PATH_TO_NDK/android-ndkr8)

-With NEON: copy the android_neon to android directory Without NEON: copy the android_neonoff to android directory
+With NEON: move the android_neon to an android directory Without NEON: move the android_neonoff to an android directory

 run ./buildOSGDependenciesAndroid.sh